GeekFreak01/Keyboard/README.md

 ## Hotkeys

-When running the GUI, global hotkeys for **F1** through **F15** are registered.
+When running the GUI, global hotkeys for **F13** through **F24** are registered for the numbered keys.
-Each function key corresponds to the buttons shown in the interface in order:
-`F1` → Enc 1, `F2` → Enc 2, `F3` → Enc 3, `F4` → Key 1 and so on.
+Each function key corresponds to the buttons shown in the interface in order: `F13` → Key 1, `F14` → Key 2 and so on.
 Pressing one of these keys will trigger the assigned action without clicking the GUI button.

 On Linux systems the `keyboard` module may require elevated privileges to capture global events.
 If the hotkeys do not work, try running the application